miamtech/miam-sdk/README.md

 ### Use and inject Miam SDK component

-Currently there is only one component to inject : `recipeCard`
+Currently there is only one component to inject : `recipeCard` if you want to use our SDK you can both implement it in a app using compose or in a classique one

 #### Miam in a Jetpack Compose app

-> Comming soon

 #### Miam in a regular android app